stackbit-projects/super-zucchini-00024/src/pages/index.md

           Your mail is stored on our secure servers and deleted after one month.
-          Poof.

-          Be assured that no one will ever read your mail.
+          Be assured, that no one will ever read your mail.
         actions:
           - label: Learn More
             url: /coming-soon